-Grant funding must begin during the 2020 calendar year.
+Grant funding must begin during the 2020 or 2021 calendar year.
 Grant funds must be expended within one year of the start of the award.
-(Individuals seeking fellowship support should consider the RSVP Linda H. Peterson Fellowship or the Curran Fellowships Program.)
+(Individuals seeking fellowship support should consider the Linda H. Peterson Fellowship or the Curran Fellowships Program.)

 The RSVP Field Development Grant Program is funded by a generous bequest from the estate of Eileen Curran (1927-2013).
 An Associate Editor of The Wellesley Index and the founder of The Curran Index, Eileen committed her life to deepening and broadening our understanding of 19th-century British periodicals.
 Her vision of the importance of primary research and research tools to accomplish such research animates this grant competition.